 Notes: Learn must-have sentences with these short episodes.
 If you’re a busy person with no time looking to improve your conversational English quickly, this is your podcast.

-Fill your boots The English We Speak
+Walk someone through The English We Speak

 Elementary Podcasts